Shivkumar13/100-days-of-code/log.md

 **Today's Progress**: Practised the exercises from course outlines

 ****Thoughts:** Got a feeling that I am missing something while programming a particular code, but yes we need to think and learn, not always all things come to mind while doing code, you have to practise as much as possible.

+### Day 20: May 20, 2021 (Have gone through the housekeeping practices for Go)

+**Today's Progress**: I learned about how Golang is Easy to compile, Easy to execute.
+I got to know how can we use the anonymous structs here, as we don't need to declare the struct name but can use directly without just declaring it.

+****Thoughts:** There are so many things in Golang in which we can keep the code more readable and easy to understand.

+### Day 21: May 21, 2021 (Solved the Exercises on the anonymous structs and the Arrays)

+**Today's Progress**: Arrays usages, anonymous structs exercises

+****Thoughts:** Understanding of the various struct usages and the Arrays when using the realtime is necessary, and I got to know the same here.